nocomments

 Victims can also sue the officer and the police department for civil rights violations in a false arrest case on reasonable grounds.

-False arrests can also occur when an individual is arrested for a crime that they did not commit.
+False arrests can also occur when an individual is arrested for a crime they did not commit.

 The individual may also miss work and school due to their arrest.
 In addition, the individual may suffer emotional trauma due to the arrest.